 The Rise Of The Chief Digital Officer (CDO)

 With so much at stake, we see a new leader emerging on enterprise org charts—the Chief Digital Officer (CDO).
-Across customers like Allstate, Humana, Corelogic, Kroger, Lockheed Martin, and GE, the true leaders possess strong business and technical acumen.
+Across customers like Humana, Corelogic, Kroger, and Lockheed Martin, the true leaders possess strong business and technical acumen.
 They know Google, Amazon, and or an unknown upstart like Uber can quickly become a direct competitor.
 In response, they are redefining their organization and culture to address this competition.
 Ultimately, this new class of leaders is on the hook to mesh IT and business groups into a more productive organization that can more effectively capitalize on their leadership in their markets.

 With the increasing pressure to transform every company to a digital company, these leaders, called a variety of things now, are increasingly revered as strategic officers of the company.
 Operating at the center of the business-IT collaboration, they are in charge of the software delivery pipeline—what we are calling the Cloud-Native Pipeline.
 At the end of the day, it is the CDO’s job to build it, fill it with software, and measure all the data that streams back, optimizing for revenue and profit.